safad-tw/DietDoctor-RNMeals/README.md

  ```

  # iOS Unit testing using quick and nimble
-  - Used fastlabe action to run unit tests
+  - Used quick and nimble framework to run unit tests on ios.
   - To Run unit test, open RNMeals.xcworkspace file and run
   ```
  command+u